We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you have joint issues, muscle injuries, or other health concerns, check with your doctor before starting such a program.

 Most people can safely do plyometric exercises like jumping jacks.
-This includes children, adolescents, and older athletes.
+This includes children, adolescents, and

 The American College of Obstetricians and Gynecologists (ACOG) recommends pregnant women get 20 to 30 minutes per day of moderate-intensity activity in all trimesters of pregnancy.
 The ACOG notes that exercise helps keep up physical fitness, maintain a healthy weight, and may even reduce your risk of developing gestational diabetes.